 Programming I with C++.
-(4) Prerequisite: A score of 19 or higher on the Mathematics portion of the Enhanced ACT or MAT 1233 with a grade of "C" or better.
+(4) Prerequisite: A score of 19 or higher on the Mathematics portion of the Enhanced ACT or MAT 1234 or MAT 1314 with a grade of "C" or better.

 An introduction to problem solving methods, algorithm development, designing, debugging, and documentation in C++ language with a variety of applications including I/O statements, operators, conditional, looping, methods/functions, and array processing.
 Course has a required lab component.
 Three lecture and two lab hours per week.